-Another integral part of the accountability framework is the regular audits of parliamentary entitlements usage conducted by Finance.
+Another integral part of the accountability framework is the regular checks of parliamentary entitlements usage conducted by Finance.

 In administering the various entitlements, Ministerial and Parliamentary Services frequently relies on the certification of the relevant Senator or Member that their use is within entitlement, as it is often not possible or desirable for Departmental officers to make the sort of independent inquiries that would be needed to make an objective assessment.
-This reliance on the certifications provided by Senators and Members was recognised in a report published by the Australian National Audit Office in December 2004, ‘Administration of Staff Employed Under the Members of Parliament (Staff) Act 1984’:
+This reliance on the certifications provided by Senators and Members has been recognised in reports published by the Australian National Audit Office, in December 2004, ‘Administration of Staff Employed Under the Members of Parliament (Staff) Act 1984’, and in June 2015:

-While Ministerial and Parliamentary Services can provide advice and assistance, it remains the responsibility of the Senator or Member to satisfy themselves that their use of their entitlements is lawful.
-It is also in the Senator or Member’s interest to satisfy themselves that the use is publicly defensible.
+While Ministerial and Parliamentary Services can provide advice and assistance, it remains the responsibility of the Senator or Member to be satisfied that their use of their entitlements is lawful.
+It is also in the Senator or Member’s interest to be satisfied that the use is publicly defensible.